Genivia/ugrep/README.md

            [!abc-e]
                   Matches one character not a,b,c,d,e,/.

-           /      When used at the start of a glob, matches if pathname has no /.
+           /      When used at the start of a glob, matches the working directory.
                   When used at the end of a glob, matches directories only.

            **/    Matches zero or more directories.